Qumulo/docs/c-192t-c-432t-chassis-replacement.md

 1. Disconnect all cables from the back of the node.

+1. To pull the node out from the rack, release the small, white tabs on the rails that hold the chassis in place.

-1. Pull the node out from the rack and set it down on a flat surface.
+1. Place the node on a flat surface.

+1. To release the lid, remove the small screw on the upper-right side of the node (viewed from the rear).

-1. To release the lid, press the large **PUSH** button on each side of the chassis frame.
+1. Press the large **PUSH** button on each side of the chassis frame.

    ![C-Series Chassis Side Release Buttons](administrator-guide/images/c-series-button-releases.png)